mozaik-association/mozaik/docs/mandats-module.md

 # Mandats module
+This module covers the various important points concerning the management of political mandates.
+Several points will be discussed:

+- Selection comittee
+- Statuts of the mandates
+- Invalidation of mandates
+- Renewal of mandates

 There are three types of mandates: political, internal and external.
 These three types of mandates are managed in a similar way.
 Only the data changes.